Become familiar with basic concepts related to a multitenant environment.

 See "Using DBCA to Create a CDB" and "Using the CREATE DATABASE Statement to Create a CDB" for detailed information about creating a CDB.

 After a CDB is created, it consists of the root and the seed, as shown in Figure 36-2.
-The root contains minimal user data or no user data, and the seed contains no user data.
+The root contains only Oracle maintained objects and data structures, and the seed is a generic seed database for cloning purposes.

 PDBs contain user data.
 After creating a CDB, you can create PDBs, plug unplugged PDBs into it, and unplug PDBs from it whenever necessary.
 You can unplug a PDB from a CDB and plug this PDB into a different CDB.
 You might move a PDB from one CDB to another if, for example, you want to move the workload for the PDB from one server to another.